 - A. In order to exceed the maximum impervious coverage of 65% of each lot/parcel, all of the above conditions as well as the following conditions must be satisfied: - 1.
 Total impervious coverage may not, in any case, exceed of 85%. - Owner/Applicant must submit a site grading plan and drainage calculations indicating no adverse affect per EDC 5000, to the side, adjacent, or down gradient properties will occur at proposed impervious area coverage. - 3.
 Owner/Applicant must utilize low impact development (LID), engineered solutions, Green Stormwater Infrastructure (GI), Best Management Practices or other stormwater device or devices to capture the first 1.0 inch of rainfall; and - 4.
 Owner/Applicant must submit an operations and maintenance manual for all engineered solutions.
 This manual must be filed at the Cleveland County Courthouse prior to occupancy being granted and a copy of the filed manual provided to Public Works Engineering.
-Deeded easements are required for any installed stormwater devices. - The owner of record will inspect all engineered solutions annually for compliance with the operations and maintenance manual.
-The inspection report must be submitted to the Public Works Engineering prior to June 30 each year.
+Deeded easements are required for any installed stormwater devices. - 5.
+The owner of record will inspect all engineered solutions annually for compliance with the operations and maintenance manual.
+The inspection report must be submitted to the Public Works Engineering prior to June 30 each year. - B. EDC 7000 may be used to determine appropriate engineering solutions to meet the requirements of this section, with example requirements as follows:

-- B. The Stormwater Manual may be used to determine appropriate engineering solutions to meet the requirements of this section, with example requirements as follows: - Overland Flow Vegetated Filtration Areas (Vol 2 Pages 2-8 of Wichita Manual) - 2.
+- 1. Overland Flow Vegetated Filtration Areas (EDC 7000) - 2.
 Maximum contributing flow path length <75 foot - 3.
-Downspouts located at least 10 feet away from nearest impervious surface. - C. Disconnected impervious areas shall drain continuously overland as sheet flow through a broad grassed area or vegetated filter strip to the property line or street. - D. Further guidance for DEVELOPMENT in the CCFBC area may also be provided, in an administratively developed manual for approved LID Techniques and Engineered Solutions to guide impervious surface areas increases to as much as 85% (City Manual).
-The City Manual will provide proposed designs for engineered solutions that may be utilized for a site.
-Possible engineering solutions include: - Small detention ponds - 2.
+Downspouts located at least 10 feet away from nearest impervious surface. - C. Disconnected impervious areas shall drain continuously overland as sheet flow through a broad grassed area or vegetated filter strip to the property line or street. - D. Further guidance for DEVELOPMENT in the CCFBC area may also be provided, in EDC 7000 for approved LID Techniques and Engineered Solutions to guide impervious surface areas increases to as much as 85%.
+EDC 7000 will provide proposed designs for engineered solutions that may be utilized for a site.
+Possible engineering solutions include: - 1.
+Small detention ponds - 2.
 Underground detention ponds (if grades allow) - 3.
 Pervious pavers (if soil types allow) - 4.
 Enhanced dry swales and grass channels - 5.
 Infiltration and soakage trenches - 6.
-Filter Strips - Bioretention Areas - 8.
+Filter Strips - 7.
+Bioretention Areas - 8.
 Rain Barrels/Storage Tanks (storage tanks must be screened to adhere to the architectural and landscape standards contained in the CCFBC) - 9.
 Tree wells